 [Editor’s note: This story was originally published in December 2018.
 It has since been updated and republished, but the author’s position may have shifted since its last publication.]

-However, some other factors suggest that marijuana stocks may enjoy a sustained rise.
+A number of factors suggest that marijuana stocks may continue to rise.
 First, none of the big waves currently spooking benchmark indices affect the legal cannabis industry.
-Whether it’s political unrest in the Middle East, the spiraling protests in Paris or the ugly Huawei controversy, marijuana, for now, is mostly a North American issue.
+Whether it’s political unrest in the Middle East, Brexit or the problems of the Chinese economy, marijuana, for now, is mostly a North American issue.

 Second, medical cannabis, on the one hand, potentially offers significant social utility.
 A stunning Bloomberg article analyzed whether Gilead Sciences (NASDAQ:GILD) made the right business decision in producing a drug that cured diseases rather than managing them.
 The perception exists that big pharma companies should focus primarily focus on revenue generation rather than medical breakthroughs.

 On the other hand, medical marijuana companies have no such quandaries.
 Because they are typically much smaller outfits, they don’t mind the inability to patent a naturally occurring plant.
 If anything, an organization that produces a proven, effective cannabis strain would represent a buyout target.
 This asymmetry challenges Big Pharma, but makes marijuana-based pharmaceuticals among the best stocks to buy.

 While the sector remains risky, the deflated market environment offers attractive deals on these 10 marijuana stocks.

 Tilray (NASDAQ:TLRY) easily represents the most interesting and controversial picks among marijuana stocks to buy for next year.
 Within a few months after its initial public offering, TLRY stock pulled a ten-bagger.
 But as you know, the victory was short-lived, and Tilray came crashing down to earth.